Bilikiss Adebiyi-Abiola

-Bilikiss Adebiyi or Bilikiss Adebiyi-Abiola is a Nigerian entrepreneur who founded the Lagos-based recycling company 'Wecyclers'.
-She is currently the Director General of the Lagos State Records and Archives Bureau (LASRAB) and Managing Director of the Lagos State Parks and Gardens Agency (LASPARK).
-She is also a member of the Board of Trustees of the Lagos State Employment Trust Fund.
+Bilikiss Adebiyi or Bilikiss Adebiyi-Abiola is a Nigerian entrepreneur who founded the Lagos-based recycling company 'Wecyclers' in 2012.
+In 2022 she was the Director General of the Lagos State Records and Archives Bureau (LASRAB) and Managing Director of the Lagos State Parks and Gardens Agency (LASPARK).
+She was a member of the Board of Trustees of the Lagos State Employment Trust Fund.

 Early life

-Adebiyi was born in Lagos, where she went to the Supreme Education Foundation secondary school.
-She entered the University of Lagos, but she left after a year to complete her studies in America.
+Adebiyi was born in 1983 in Lagos, Nigeria, where she went to the Supreme Education Foundation secondary school.
+She entered the University of Lagos, but left after a year to complete her studies in America.
 She graduated from Fisk University and then went to Vanderbilt University, where she earned a master's degree.
 She worked for IBM for five years before deciding to study further.
 She was accepted to study for a Master of Business Administration (MBA) at the Massachusetts Institute of Technology (MIT).

 Wecyclers

 She came up with the idea of a recycling business during her second year at MIT, where she worked on waste as her specialist subject.
 Her initial idea was to increase the quantity of waste she could collect from households by offering them raffle tickets in exchange.
-When she discussed this in Nigeria on a vacation she was surprised at the enthusiasm that was offered for her ideas.
-Waste is a particular nuisance in Lagos as only a small percentage is collected regularly.
+When she discussed this in Nigeria on a vacation she was surprised at the enthusiasm for her ideas.
+Waste is a particular nuisance in Lagos as only a small percentage was collected regularly.
 Adebiyi took the idea back to MIT where she was able to gather support by entering her idea in competitions.
-After graduation in 2012, Adebiyi moved back to Nigeria to be with her husband.
+After graduating in 2012, Adebiyi moved back to Nigeria to be with her husband.